 Labour powers ahead with plans to turn UK into ‘clean energy superpower’

-Labour’s plans to turn the UK into a “clean energy superpower” are set out in the King’s Speech, with Bills to fund and support the development of renewables.
+Labour’s plans to turn the UK into a “clean energy superpower” have been set out in the King’s Speech, with Bills to fund and support the development of renewables.

-As promised by the party before it won power, there is a Bill to set up “Great British Energy”, a publicly-owned energy generation company which will own, manage and operate clean power projects across the country.
+As the party promised before it won power, there will be a Bill to set up “Great British Energy”, a publicly-owned energy generation company which will own, manage and operate clean power projects across the country.

-Labour is also setting out a Bill establishing a national wealth fund, which it says will be central to the Government’s mission to deliver growth and a greener economy.
+The new Government also set out a Bill establishing a national wealth fund, which it says will be central to its mission to deliver growth and a greener economy.

 The Government said the national wealth fund will directly invest in sectors including ports, gigafactories, steel, carbon capture and green hydrogen, with £7.3 billion of capital aiming to crowd in a further £20 billion in private money.